 And the cute boy has a best friend who clearly likes Kate; before all the market madness began, Kate would have been thrilled by his attentions, but now she fears that dating him will stop her upward movement – clearly it’s better to wait for the more popular boy and watch her stock soar.
 As she finds herself thinking these things, she recognizes that she’s changed more than just the color of her hair – knowing about the market and reacting to it has changed the way she sees – and more importantly, treats – her classmates.
 She’s turned herself into a brand that needs to be marketed.

-This book isn’t ground-breaking literature, of course, but it does have some qualities that keep it from being standard Young Adult Chick-lit.
+This Market isn’t ground-breaking literature, of course, but it does have some qualities that keep it from being standard Young Adult Chick-lit.
 Obviously, the clever plot has something to do with that, but the strength of the characters, especially Kate, keeps it engaging and thought-provoking.
 These really are some characters you can relate to.
 The way Kate reacts to the discovery of the market, her fears as she tries to become popular, and her self-image as she begins to succeed are all very realistic – thoughts I could imagine myself having if I was in such a situation.